Zero Trust, SASE, and Trusted or Untrusted Zone Decisions

 TrustedStill enforce least privilege, logging, and change control

-ManagementRestrict to administrators, jump hosts, secure protocols, and MFA
+ManagementRestrict to admins, jump hosts, secure protocols, MFA

 PartnerTreat as external or semi-trusted with explicit allowed flows

 The best answer in a zone question usually permits the business need with the smallest trust expansion.
-For example, a partner should not get VPN access to the whole internal LAN when they only need one application.
-A ZTNA or reverse proxy path may better fit the requirement.
+A partner should not get VPN access to the whole internal LAN when they only need one application; a ZTNA or reverse-proxy path fits better.

 Design Examples